 For every single resource use the following template to specify the mandatory and optional features supported by the GET operation.

-GET ProductOrder/{ID}
+GET Customer/{ID}

 This Uniform Contract operation is used to retrieve the representation of a managed entity or a task.
 Describe what attributes are filterable and to what level.
 Describe what attribute can be selected and to what level.